laravel/docs/routing.md

 <a name="sub-domain-routing"></a>
 ## Sub-Domain Routing

-Laravel routes are also able to handle wildcard sub-domains, and pass you wildcard parameters from the domain:
+Laravel routes are also able to handle wildcard sub-domains.
+Pass your wildcard parameters from the domain:

 **Registering Sub-Domain Routes**